Head coach Jake Boss announces impressive recruiting class for the Spartan program.

 Under Van Ameyde's guidance, the Spartan pitching staff has shown significant improvement.

-During last season's run to the NCAA Tournament, the Spartans had one of their best seasons in school history on the mound.
+During the 2012 run to the NCAA Tournament, the Spartans had one of their best seasons in school history on the mound.
 MSU recorded 389 strikeouts, second most in the school record book, and compiled a 3.28 ERA, the 10th lowest in the history of the program and the best ERA for a Spartan staff since 1972.
 The Spartans led the Big Ten in opposing batting average (.249), saves (15) and pickoffs (12) while ranking second in strikeouts and third in ERA.
 Michigan State also ranked among the top 40 nationally in walks allowed per nine innings (22nd at 2.76), WHIP (33rd at 1.24) and ERA (35th at 3.28).

 For the second straight year, Tony Bucciferro earned All-Big Ten honors (third team) while becoming MSU's all-time leader in innings pitched (372.1) and games started (55).
 Bucciferro, who was drafted in the 14th round of the MLB Draft by the Chicago White Sox, also finished his career second in school history in strikeouts (272) and tied for third in wins (26).